 Symptoms often improve with treatment, but 50% of all CTS cases eventually require surgery.
 This is often successful but it can take months to heal completely.

 Carpal tunnel syndrome can be a frustrating, painful and debilitating condition to live with.
 To date CTS has been associated with occupations that require repetitive hand movements, such as typing.
 As a result, employers have a duty of care to their employees to protect them from harmful effects of their work.
 Where employee health and safety is neglected, whether in a current or previous occupational role, CTS sufferers may be entitled to claim carpal tunnel syndrome compensation.

 At Asons Solicitors we work hard to achieve the best outcome for your carpal tunnel syndrome claim.
-Our expert occupational injury solicitors understand the affect that CTS can have on your day to day life, and so they know which actions can be taken to produce the greatest positive change for you.
+Our expert occupational injury solicitors understand the effects that CTS can have on an individual’s day to day life, and so they know which actions can be taken to help achieve the greatest possible benefit for the sufferer.

 As CTS can be caused by continued, repetitive hand and wrist motions, it affects a wide variety of occupations.
 If you experience any of the symptoms, you should contact us to make a carpal tunnel syndrome compensation claim today.
 If you are still unsure however, below is a sample of typical tasks that can cause it.

 Some of the worst affected professions include: